How do we meet people? Making an event out of connecting.

 But it is ok to be working it out.

-One of the reasons I’m writing this now is because I listened to this podcast in 2011 with Mitch Joel and Marcus.
+One of the reasons I’m writing this now is because of listening to this podcast back in 2011 with Mitch Joel and Marcus.

 Which five years later led to me joining Chris Marrs CMA and the 90 Day Challenge.